Mani Rimdu Festival

 When Does the Mani Rimdu Festival Happen?

-The Mani Rimdu Festival follows the Tibetan lunar calendar, so dates shift yearly, usually falling in October or November—perfect timing for trekkers already exploring the Khumbu during Nepal’s peak autumn season.
-The main public celebrations last for three days, drawing Sherpas from across the region and visitors from around the world.
+The Mani Rimdu Festival follows the Tibetan lunar calendar; therefore, the dates shift each year, usually falling in October or November.
+Fortunately, this timing aligns perfectly with Nepal’s peak autumn trekking season, making it ideal for travelers already exploring the Khumbu region.
+Moreover, the main public celebrations span three vibrant days, during which Sherpas from across the region gather in reverence and joy.
+At the same time, the festival attracts visitors from around the world, all eager to witness its colorful dances, spiritual rituals, and deep cultural significance.

 What Happens During Mani Rimdu Festival?